Quicker than a ray of light: The 411 on LED lights

 Once upon a time, the only time you saw LED globe (aka LED lights) was in a Star Wars movie, the weapon of choice for George Lucas’ Jedi Knights.
 For a long time, that’s all LED lights were: an overpriced novelty, and for that very reason, the use of LED globe in lamps and light fittings in the home have been slower to take off than Jabba the Hutt’s Sailbarge.

-Because of their electronics and heat management features (LEDs aren’t hot-to-touch like other globes), LED light globes are more expensive than your
+Because of their electronics and heat management features (LEDs aren’t hot-to-touch like other globes), LED globes are more expensive than your

 traditional incandescent globes.
-Even though an LED light globe is likely to last about 25 times as long as other globes, it’s not uncommon to hear “$30 for a light globe?” in the lighting aisle of your local hardware store.
+Even though an LED globe is likely to last about 25 times as long as other globes, it’s not uncommon to hear “$30 for a light globe?” in the lighting aisle of your local hardware store.

-But here’s the thing about LED globes: unlike incandescent globes that only convert 5-10 percent of electricity into light, LEDs convert about 60 percent of their electricity into light, which means you’re burning less electricity (and less money, too), so your carbon footprint is guaranteed to drop a few shoe-sizes.
+But here’s the thing about LED globes: unlike incandescent globes that only convert 5-10 percent of electricity into light, LEDs convert about 60 percent of their electricity into light, which means you’re burning less electricity (and less money, too), so your carbonite footprint is guaranteed to drop a few shoe-sizes.

-1. The average LED light globe lasts for about 25,000 hours, which is the equivalent to turning your lights on and running them 24 hours a day, 7 days a week, for the next three years.
+1. The average LED light globe lasts for about 25,000 hours, which is the equivalent to turning your lights on and running them 24 hours a day, 7 days a week, for the next three Earth-years.